krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 ## Architecture

-The diagram below illustrates the high-level architecture of the Krateo Azure DevOps Provider KOG and how it interacts with the Azure DevOps REST API.
+The diagram below illustrates the (partial) high-level architecture of the Azure DevOps Provider KOG and how it interacts with the Azure DevOps REST API.

 ```mermaid
 graph TD